(a 6/17/2000 photo -- see description below)

 If you're looking for a Venus to buy, probably your best bet is to check eBay, which usually seems to have one or more up for auction at any given time -- click here to see if they have any right now.

-Fender recommends their Jazzmaster/Jaguar hardshell cases for the Venus -- here you can see a brown one and here's a black one.
+Fender recommends their Jazzmaster/Jaguar hardshell cases for the Venus.

 And some Courtney Love-related Venus links